By Paul Goble

 In what appears to be an unprecedented development, a Duma deputy from the Just Russia Party has asked for and received a fatwa on drug abuse from Yusuf al-Qaradawi, an Egyptian Muslim scholar, Al-Jazeera and Islam Online host, and current president of the World Ulema Union who has been banned from entering the US and the United Kingdom.

-In his letter to “the deeply respected” al-Qadawi, Bagdasarov noted that “21 percent of the heroin produced in Afghanistan comes to Russia,” that “every year 30 to 40,000 people in Russia (including its Muslim republics) die from narcotics,” and that “in recent years in Daghestan, the number of users of heroin has doubled.”
+In his letter to “the deeply respected” al-Qadawi, Bagdasarov noted that “21 percent of the drugs produced in Afghanistan comes to Russia,” that “every year 30 to 40,000 people in Russia (including its Muslim republics) die from narcotics,” and that “in recent years in Daghestan, the number of users of drugs has doubled.”

 “The interests of society require that those who cultivate plants containing narcotics or who are involved in the illegal trade and acquisition of drugs receive a worthy punishment,” the Just Russia deputy says.
 And “therefore we ask you to express a shariat judgment about people” who are engaged in this trade or who consume drugs.”